Fredrik01/docker-http-to-https/README.md

 # Docker image to redirect http to https

-The reasoning for this is quite simple, if you just want to redirect all traffic, you can run this container on say port 80.
-Then on another port, you run your application.
-You point all of the traffic on HTTP on your load balancer to this container.
-And the HTTPS traffic to your app.
+Redirect all traffic from HTTP to HTTPS.
+Just point all HTTP requests to your load balancer to this container and point the HTTPS requests to your app.